 Crises such as the COVID-19 pandemic, disasters, or violent conflict present numerous challenges for researchers.
 Faced with disruption, obstacles, and even danger to their own lives, researchers in times of crisis must adapt or redesign existing research methods in order to continue their work effectively.

 Including contributions on qualitative and digital research from Europe, Asia, Africa, Australasia, and the Americas, this volume explores the creative and thoughtful ways in which researchers have adapted methods and rethought relationships in response to challenges arising from crises.
 Their collective reflections, strategies, and practices highlight the importance of responsive, ethical, and creative research design and the need to develop methods for fostering mutual, reflexive, and healthy relationships in times of crisis.

-“In a rapidly challenging research environment, this is a needed and thought-provoking research methods book.
-For those undertaking research during times of crisis, this book provides guidance, and prompts reflection.”
+“In a rapidly changing research environment, this is a needed and thought-provoking research methods book.
+For those undertaking research during times of crisis, this book provides guidance and prompts reflection.”
 Sarita Robinson, University of Central Lancashire

 Helen Kara has been an independent researcher since 1999 and specialises in creative research methods and ethics.